tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 1.48:
 - FIX: UITextList will now handle resized text labels correctly.
+- FIX: Parenting and reparenting widgets will now cause their panel to get updated correctly.
+- FIX: Eliminated one potential cause of widgets trying to update before being parented.

 1.47:
 - NEW: Added a new example (8) showing how to create a simple menu system.